Hats off to these 20 fur free fashion brands, who are blazing the trail for luxury fashion to go cruelty free!

 4. Michael Kors

 US fashion house Michael Kors stopped using fur in its collections back in 2018.
 Kors’s no fur policy also includes Jimmy Choo (which Kors acquired for $1.2 billion).
 Coyote and rabbit were once very popular in Michael Kors’ designs, but they were finally removed in favour of faux fur.
-As the designer explained: “Due to technological advances in fabrications, we now have the ability to create a luxe aesthetic using non-animal fur.

 6. Tommy Hilfiger

 Another of the biggest fur free fashion brands is Tommy Hilfiger.
 Around the same year when Ralph Lauren was ditching fur, Tommy Hilfiger also decided to permanently drop it from his collections.
-PETA’s VP, Dan Matthews, was very excited by the news, mainly because he had a direct hand in the decision.
+PETA’s VP, Dan Matthews, was very excited by the news.
+Mainly because he had a direct hand in the decision.

 Apparently Mr. Matthews and Mr. Hilfiger met at Pamela Anderson’s wedding in San Tropez in July 2007, and they began a conversation about the ethical issues surrounding the fur industry.
 After that, it seems Mr Hilfiger’s mind was changed.
 Animal activist Pamela Anderson was delighted when she heard the news, of course!

-7. Kate Spade
+6. Kate Spade

-Kate Spade has always been a fur free advocate.
-And even now that she’s gone, her label continues making more of her bags from straw, cork and other more sustainable materials.
 Kate’s love of animals also continues through her brand via the use of leopard, zebra, tiger and snakeskin prints on fabric.
-It’s also seen in embellishments such as the embroidered camels seen below.
 In short, her designs aim to tribute the animal kingdom, without harming it through fur.

-8. Hugo Boss
+7. Hugo Boss

-After a year of serious negotiations with The Humane Society and The Fur Free Alliance, Hugo Boss agreed to stop using fur as of autumn 2016.
-A spokesman of the German luxury fashion house said, “For many years Hugo Boss has continuously decreased the use of fur and subsequently, only a very small share was left in the last collections.
-The last rabbit fur used was for select pieces only (trims on hoods and on sleeves for example), which we have now completely dropped.”
-We’re so gladd Boss is now one of the newest fur free fashion brands!
+A spokesman of the German luxury fashion house said in 2016: “For many years Hugo Boss has continuously decreased the use of fur.
+And subsequently, only a very small share was left in the last collections.
+The last rabbit fur used was for select pieces only (trims on hoods and on sleeves for example).
+This, we have now completely dropped.”

-9. Versace
+8. Versace

 Donatella has recently declared that the iconic Italian label she took over after her brother Gianni was murdered will cease using fur altogether.